-How does an 11% return on your investment after 2 years sound…?
+How does a 10% return on your investment after 2 years sound…?

 Well that’s exactly what’s on offer from this defensive plan from MB.
 Should a ‘kick out’ investment mature early, not only do you receive the headline rate of return on offer, but also your initial investment back in full.